restpose/restpose-py/docs/overview.rst

 <restpose.client.Taxonomy.add_category>` and :meth:`remove_category
 <restpose.client.Taxonomy.remove_category>` methods.

+The list of top level categories (ie, those without parents) can be retrieved using :meth:`top <restpose.client.Taxonomy.top>`, and individual category details can be retrieved with :meth:`get_category
+<restpose.client.Taxonomy.get_category>`

 These calls can be performed at any time - any document updates which need to be made to reflect the new hierarchy will be performed as necessary.